Phone Firms Promise tsunami Of Innovation At Barcelona Meeting - UrduPoint

 Phone Firms Promise 'tsunami Of Innovation' At Barcelona Meeting

-Barcelona, (UrduPoint / Pakistan Point News - 27th Feb, 2023 ):The big beasts of the telecom industry kicked off their most important annual get-together in Barcelona on Monday, promising to lead a "tsunami of innovation", as they try to shrug off a major slump across the technology sector.
+Barcelona, (UrduPoint / Pakistan Point News - 28th Feb, 2023 ):The big beasts of the telecom industry kicked off their most important annual get-together in Barcelona on Monday, promising to lead a "tsunami of innovation" as they try to shrug off a major slump across the technology sector.

 Some 80,000 delegates are expected at the four-day Mobile World Congress (MWC), which is back to near full strength following years of pandemic-related disruption.